Tirah campaign: Rebellion

-The Afridi tribe had received a subsidy from the government of British India for the safeguarding of the Khyber Pass for sixteen years; in addition to which the government had maintained for this purpose a local regiment entirely composed of Afridis, who were stationed in the pass.
+The Afridi tribe had received a subsidy from the government of British India for the safeguarding of the Khyber Pass for sixteen years; in addition to which the government had maintained for this purpose a local regiment entirely composed of Afridi, who were stationed in the pass.
 Suddenly, however, the tribesmen rose, captured all the posts in the Khyber held by their own countrymen, and attacked the forts on the Samana Range near the city of Peshawar.
-The Battle of Saragarhi occurred at this stage.
-It was estimated that the Afridis and Orakzais could, if united, bring from 40,000 to 50,000 men into the field.
+The Battle of Saragarhi occurred at this stage when tribesmen led by Orakzai Chief Gul Badshah attacked a British fort.
+It was estimated that the Afridi and Orakzai could, if united, bring from 40,000 to 50,000 men into the field.
 The preparations for the expedition occupied some time, and meanwhile British authorities first dealt with the Mohmand rising northwest of the Khyber Pass.

 British advance

 October

 The general commanding was General Sir William Lockhart commanding the Punjab Army Corps; he had under him 34,882 men, British and Indian, in addition to 20,000 followers.
 The frontier post of Kohat was selected as the base of the campaign, and it was decided to advance along a single line.
 On 18 October, the operations commenced, fighting ensuing immediately.
 The Dargai heights, which commanded the line of advance, were captured without difficulty, but abandoned owing to the want of water.
 On 20 October the same positions were stormed, with a loss of 199 of the British force killed and wounded.
 The progress of the expedition, along a difficult track through the mountains, was obstinately contested on 29 October at the Sampagha Pass leading to the Mastura valley, and on 31 October at the Arhanga Pass from the Mastura to the Tirah valley.